Oprah with Meghan and Harry: Claims about lack of training on royal etiquette

 During the interview, Meghan claimed that "there's no class on how to speak, how to cross your legs, how to be royal," and added that it might have existed for other members but not offered to her.
 In response to the claims, a former member of her staff told CNN, "They bent over backwards as far as I could see.
 I think there was complete hospitality and kindness and grace."
 Another royal source added, "Everyone wanted to make it a success.
 The Queen's senior team were directed to avail themselves to ensure she had all the support needed."
-It was also reported that the Queen had personally instructed her aides, including her lady-in-waiting Susan Hussey, Baroness Hussey of North Bradley, and her dresser Angela Kelly, to assist Meghan and offer her advice at Kensington Palace, which was described as "an unprecedented gesture of support" for a new member of the royal family.
+It was also reported that the Queen had personally instructed her aides, including her lady-in-waiting Lady Susan Hussey, and her dresser Angela Kelly, to assist Meghan and offer her advice at Kensington Palace, which was described as "an unprecedented gesture of support" for a new member of the royal family.